Alagasco

 Alabama Gas Corporation, known as Alagasco, was the largest natural gas utility in the north and central part of Alabama.
 It was headquartered in Birmingham and at its peak provided natural gas energy to 460,000 homes and businesses.

 In 2014, Energen Corporation sold Alagasco to The Laclede Group of St. Louis.
-After the acquisition of several other energy holdings, the company was rebranded as Spire in 2017.
+In 2017, the company was renamed Spire Alabama Inc. and rebranded as Spire.